 So being around a large group of people, like you would at a concert or convention hall, increases your risk of being exposed.
-And the Omicron variant spreads more easily than earlier versions of the virus.
+And the various variants such as BA.5 and Omicron spread more easily than earlier versions of the virus.

-Many venues require proof of vaccination or a negative COVID test.
-These measures lower your risk of being infected but they don't eliminate it.
-Even people who are vaccinated or don't have symptoms can spread the virus.
+Many venues have dropped their requirements for proof of vaccination or a negative COVID test, so is impossible to know what your exposure may be.
+But remember, even people who are vaccinated or don't have symptoms can spread the virus.

 Outdoor events are safer.
 The air keeps COVID-19 droplets moving, so you're less likely to breathe in enough of the virus to get you sick.
 But you'll still want to keep your distance from other people, which can be hard to do at a crowded concert.